 MIT specialists have developed an algorithm that will help robots guess where people are going.
-The MIT researchers have found that the robots sometimes make mistakes and freeze in place whereas human crosses the road.
+MIT researchers have found that robots sometimes make mistakes and freeze in place, whereas human crosses the road.
 The robot was programmed to stop momentarily if a person passed by

 Automation is becoming more and more real, and this means that robots work together with humans.
 But there is a problem; robots often lousy predict where people are going, which leads them either to sinking or to the risk of colliding with their living colleagues.